Media-Phone-Plus/Getting-Started/README.md

 NVM allows you to manage multiple versions of Node.js on your system.
 You will use it to install the latest and older versions of Node.js.

+> [!TIP]
+> We generally use Node 11.14.0 for Legacy Projects and 21.2.0 for latest.

 **Windows**: Install NVM via [nvm-windows](https://github.com/coreybutler/nvm-windows/releases).

 **macOS/Linux**: Install NVM via terminal: